-Ben Nelson is Founder, Chairman, and CEO of Minerva, and a visionary with a passion to reinvent higher education.
+Ben Nelson is Founder of Minerva, and a visionary with a passion to reinvent higher education.
 Prior to Minerva, Nelson spent more than 10 years at Snapfish, where he helped build the company from startup to the world’s largest personal publishing service.
 With over 42 million transactions across 22 countries, nearly five times greater than its closest competitor, Snapfish is among the top e-commerce services in the world.
 Serving as CEO from 2005 through 2010, Nelson began his tenure at Snapfish by leading the company’s sale to Hewlett Packard for $300 million.

 Prior to joining Snapfish, Nelson was President and CEO of Community Ventures, a network of locally branded portals for American communities.